mikedao/strings_and_arrays/README.md

 repeated characters.
 For example, the string aabcccccaaa would become a2b1c5a3.
 If the "compressed" string would not become smaller than the original string, your method should return the original string.

+## Space Replacer - replace_test.rb

+Write a method that will replace all spaces in a string with '%20'.
+This method will not replace any trailing spaces with %20.